-When it comes to how easy a particular hosting company is to use, this isn’t just a trait that should matter to beginners.
+When it comes to how comfortable a particular hosting company is to use, this isn’t just a trait that should matter to beginners.
 Things can be difficult or easy to use for power-users, too.
 For example, some hosts require that you open a support ticket to make more drastic changes to the server, whereas others give you a bit more freedom.
-In this case, since we’re focusing on shared hosting, generally speaking you’ll have less control over your server than you would if you bought a barebones Linux server that you setup yourself, and more advanced users send to gravitate more towards self-managed servers anyways, so typically how ease a server’s platform is to use is of more importance to beginner or novice customers.
+In this case, since we’re focusing on shared hosting, generally speaking you’ll have less control over your server than you would if you bought a barebones Linux server that you set up yourself, and more advanced users send to gravitate more towards self-managed servers anyways, so typically how to ease a server’s platform is to use is of more importance to beginner or novice customers.

 Bluehost has one of the easiest, if not the easiest, setup processes we’ve encountered.
 It’s done before it even feels like you’ve gotten started.
 You sent your payment, choose a few options like what you want to call your site and which type of software you’d like to run (WordPress for a blog or a shop, possibly forum or message board software, a shopping cart, whatever!) and you’re off to the races.

 Arvixe has a reasonably simple setup process too, it just doesn’t feel as intuitive or thought out as what Bluehost offers, so the point goes to Bluehost for this category.